ballerina-platform/ballerina-dev-website/learn/guides/organize-ballerina-code/organize-ballerina-code.md

 bal new -t service hello_service
 ```

-This will create a Ballerina source containing a service declaration with Ballerina tests to test the service.
-The following file structure will be generated with the service template.
+This creates a Ballerina source containing a service declaration with Ballerina tests to test the service.
+It creates the following file structure with the service template.

 ```bash
 cd hello_service